TheoRGirard/hughes2d/paper.md

 # Statement of need

 The mathematical modeling of pedestrian crowd is a rapidly developping topic since a few decades.
-There exist multiple software for simulation crowds of pedestrians both open source ([vadere],[JuPedSim],[UMANS],[Cromosim]) or not.
+There exist multiple software for simulation crowds of pedestrians both open source ([@vadere],[@JuPedSim],[@UMANS],[@Cromosim],[@CrowdWalk]) or not (PTV viswalk, MassMotion).
+We defer to the [awesome-crowdynamics repository](https://github.com/pozapas/awesome-crowdynamics) for an exhaustive list of the available softwares.
 However, up to our knowledge, all these softwares deal with microscopic simulations.
 We propose here a python package for macroscopic simulations of pedestrian evacuations, specifically for Hughes' model which is one of the most famous macroscopic pedestrian flow models.

 The Hughes model has been thoroughly studied during the last two decades (see [@survey]) but there exists, at the moment, no general mathematical result of existence of solutions in 2D for this model.
-Some simulations appear in a few papers (see [@Goatin]) but in a slightly modified context.
+Some simulations appear in a few papers (see [@Goatin2014]) but in a slightly modified context.
 The present package should provide a reliable and open-source solution to approximate the behavior of Hughes' model.
 We also hope that this package will help formulating conjectures in the future.

-## Introduction to Hughes' model
+# Mathematical introduction to Hughes' model

 The model consists in a system of two equations set on a bounded domain $\Omega \subset \mathbb{R}^2$.
 The first PDE is a vector-directed **scalar conservation law** with discontinuous flux.
 The second is an **Eikonal equation** with discontinuous source term.

+> [!NOTE]
+> We defer to the introduction of Section 4.5.1 of [@Gir25] for the presentation of the numerical schemes used in the present package.

-### The scalar conservation law
+## The scalar conservation law

 The first equation models the flow of a density $\rho$.
 To be more precise  $\rho(t,x)$ represents the density of pedestrian at time $t$ and location $x$.
 It is bounded between $0$ and a given $\rho_{max} >0$.
 We assume that the pedestrian move with the speed of agents $v(t,x)$ at time $t$ and location $x$ following a unitary direction field $\vec{V}(t,x) \in \mathcal{S}_1$.
 Then, if we write the conservation of the mass on pedestrian on each subdomain of $\Omega$, we end up with the following scalar conservation law: